bptstbn/spam/README.md

          'capital_run_length_average', 'capital_run_length_longest', 'capital_run_length_total', 'Is_Spam']
 ```
 ## The goal of this project
-This dataset allow us to determine whether if a mail is a spam or not.
-It is usefull in our everyday life, since we receive many e-mails every day.
+The aim of the project is to create a model which takes 57 quantitative variables extracted from an e-mail as input and predicts whether the e-mail is a spam or not.

 ## Stages of the Project
-- Creation of the Dataframe
+- Create the Dataframe
-- Cleaning and scaling the data
+- Clean and scale the data
-- Selection of the features
+- Select the best features
-- Visualizing and analyzing the data
+- Visualize and analyze the data
 - Test different models of prediction

 ```python